MaelAbgrall/HardwareforAI/README.md

 [HERE is a good calculator]()

 ### LED
-Care full some component are shipped with led everywere.
-You will pay more for the leds, and sometimes the hardware (especially for fans) is weaker than their concurrents without led.
+Care full some component are shipped with led everywhere.
+You will pay more for the leds, and sometimes the hardware (especially for fans) is weaker than tother companies without led.

 Linux is not supported by default also by the manufacturers, sometimes there is drivers to control those leds, but it's not always the case...
 So don't put too much leds in you build if you want to avoid the rainbow puke ^^